gpoesia/certified-reasoning/README.md

 [learning] $ python lm_tool.py
 ```

 This will just run one vanilla OpenAI model (`gpt3.5-turbo` - it will use up credits!) on one PrOntoQA split.
 The current default experiment is quite small.
 Right now, what experiment to run is hardcoded in `lm_tool.py`.
 You can uncomment the `PeanoLMReasoner` in `run_prontoqa_experiment` to test one of the models using the Peano guide.
+We're recently packaged and pushed the support for Hugging Face models, so you can run with LLaMA (or other models) as well.

 ### Implementing a Language Model Guide